 BOND is physical winery, yet more importantly, BOND is a philosophy of creating premium wines from a single variety (Cabernet Sauvignon) from ‘grand cru’ site specific Napa Valley vineyards.
-This story begins when founder Bill Harlan owned Merryvale Winery in St. Helena and Bob Levy was his winemaker.
+This story begins when founder Howard William Harlan II (known as Bill) owned Merryvale Winery in St. Helena and Bob Levy was his winemaker.
 At the time Merryvale worked with around 60 vineyards in the valley; ultimately Bob recognized several vineyards that stood out from the rest based on quality of site.

 After Bill sold Merryvale, both he and Bob pursued a vision in which they would work together to create an estate built around select vineyards in Napa Valley and none of which would be under their ownership, but all would be farmed by their own vineyard team – rather than by the owners of each vineyard.
 They were able to keep several of these premium vineyards after Merryvale was sold.